 ratio is 6x, then that means that the last 50GB x 6 = 300GB of ingested data can be read at this speed.

-We recommend that you should be able to keep 48hrs of data accessible for fast querying for a good experience, so
+You should be able to keep 48 hours of data accessible for fast querying for a good experience, so

 a day’s worth of data in less than 10 seconds.
 Many queries will be faster because you usually narrow the search